TobCap/lambdass/README.md

 #> the number of arguments is limitted to five
 ```

 Double-tilde cannot create curried-function such as `function(x) function(y) x + y`.
-The "De Bruijn index" is suitable for a notation of lambda culculas, but double-tilda is degined to cooporate with normal use of R's functions, not curried-function.
+The "De Bruijn index" is suitable for a notation of lambda calculas, but double-tilde is designed to cooperate with normal use of R's functions, not curried-function.
 See <https://en.wikipedia.org/wiki/De_Bruijn_index> for "De Bruijn index".

 ### f.

-A function name `f()` is used in many situation, so I avoid using it and `f.()` is adopted.
+A function name `f()` is used in many situations, so I avoid using it and `f.()` is adopted.

 ``` r
 # f.(...arguments, body)